gitparrot/numpy-linear-regression/README.md

 # numpy-linear-regression
-make the linear regression algorithm with nothing but numpy
+make the linear regression algorithm with nothing but numpy closed form, locally weighted closed form, and batch gradient descent
+Also used S-Folds Cross-Validation